Consumers have spoken and their message is clear: They want ad personalization.

 In fact, customers are also ready to stop dealing with third-party cookies and their terms and conditions.
 As we found in a recent study, 78% of consumers are uncomfortable with websites tracking their behavior online with tools like cookies, but they also expect their experiences to be personalized.

-First-party data is collected directly from your readers through powerful identifiers like the email address.
+First-party data is collected directly from your readers through many powerful identifiers like the email address.
 It’s not tricky or secretive or confusing.
-It’s direct and transparent and reliable.
-With first-party data, publishers can better understand their customers and help advertisers launch more accurate and relevant ads.
+It’s direct, transparent and reliable.
+With first-party data, publishers can better understand their customers, develop target audience profiles and help advertisers launch more accurate and relevant ads.
+Not only that, they gain control over the data and can better share targeted ads to select audiences.

 Launch native ads for a more engaging customer experience

-Personalization isn’t just about choosing an image or headline that appeals to a specific audience segment.
-It can also be about making sure your ads fit naturally into their surrounding context.
+Ad personalization isn’t just about choosing an image or headline that appeals to a specific audience segment.
+It can also be about making sure your ads fit naturally into the surrounding page.
 This way, they don’t scream “LOOK AT ME!
 I’M AN AD!” and create a more intuitive, seamless experience for the user.

 An email newsletter of trending articles, for example, can include a native ad from an advertiser that looks like just another article.
-Or a push notification from a publisher can be sponsored by a relevant brand promoting real-time deals and product releases.
+Or a push notification from a publisher on a browser may be sponsored by a relevant brand promoting real-time deals, product releases or apps.

 There’s no way around it: Advertising is personal.
 It’s personal to your readers, your ad partners, and your publication.
-Yes, it’s about driving revenue, but it’s also about helping people meet their needs and interests with the products and services that matter most to them.
+Yes, it’s about driving revenue, but it’s also about helping people meet their needs and interests with the products and services that are useful and matter most to them.

-In fact, that’s why PowerInbox was created.
-Built exclusively for publishers and advertisers, we help you deliver personalized ads across the most engaging platforms — including email, web, push notifications, and news readers.
-So you don’t have to launch campaigns and hope people will like them — you’ll know that you’re reaching real people with relevant content that drives results.
+In fact, that’s why Jeeng was created to optimize ad personalization.
+Built exclusively for publishers and advertisers, we help you deliver personalized and relevant ads across the most engaging platforms — including email, web pages, push notifications, apps, and news readers.
+So you don’t have to launch campaigns and hope people will like them — you’ll know that you’re reaching real people ads based on relevant content that drives results.